Dirt Diggers Digest Guide to Strategic Corporate Research

 Yahoo Finance

-Yahoo operates one of the multitude of investor information sites on the web.
+Yahoo provides one of the best free sources of company information on the web.
 You begin by entering the ticker symbol (which it can help you look up) and are then shown a screen with the most recent stock price and a list of news headlines.
-You can think click on various links within categories such as News & Info, Company (which includes a basic profile) and Financials.
+You can then click on various links within categories such as News & Info, Company (which includes a basic profile) and Financials.

 Business Insights is an amalgamation of information from a variety of printed and online reference works.
-This resource is produced by Gale Cengage Learning and is marketed mainly to larger public and academic libraries, which often provide remote as well as on-site access for authorized users.
+This resource is marketed mainly to larger public and academic libraries, which often provide remote as well as on-site access for authorized users.
 The features include:

 - basic data (address, line of business, top officers, etc.)